 Thus, Java Collection API provides a couple of implementations of Sets like HashSet, TreeSet, which is more than enough for most situations.
 Those collections, apart from the beginning set, also provides sorting and insertion order.

-All in all, it’s all about some of the most essential Java Data Structures for developers.
+All in all, it’s all about some information about What is data structure in java and List of Java data structures for developers.
 In addition to these basic Java data structures, there are many other things in the collection framework, including concurrent data structures like BlockingQueue and ConcurrentHashMap.
 For a Java developer of any level of experience, it’s good to explore the new collection classes introduced in Java 5 and 6 to make better use of the Java API.
-So, if you are more interested in Java or Java data structures, you can visit HERE to know more.
+So, if you are more interested in Java or Java data structures, you can visit our Java development services to know more.